-Pool: All CTT completers placed in a job or the military according to the with their initial or upgrade placement in a job or the military.
+Pool: All CTT completers placed in a job or the military according to the Job Corps placement definition.
+Measure: The average hourly wage of CTT completers in the pool associated with their initial or upgrade placement in a job or the military.